 Group psychotherapy (1-2 hrs. per week): Students are encouraged to develop a group based on a topic and/or population of interest.
 They will also have the opportunity to learn how to market their services to the community and co-lead groups with seasoned therapists on staff.

 Supervision: Students will receive one hour of individual supervision per week.
 Review of taped sessions will be required of all students.
 In addition, at least twice in the training year, live supervision will be provided.

 Externs will be required to participate in the extern supervision group which will meet four times/month for one and a half hours for a total of 6 hours per month.

 - 1st and 4th Tuesday of the month meet in Oak Forest from 8:00 – 9:30 a.m for extern group supervision

 - 1st and 2nd Thursday of the month meet in Oak Lawn from 8:00 – 9:00 a.m. for peer consultation

 - 3rd Thursday of the month is our agency wide staff meeting in Oak Forest at 7:30 a.m.

 Didactics: Genesis Staff present on various topics throughout the year.
-Didactics occur following the Tuesday supervision groups from 11:00 – 12:00 p.m.
+Didactics occur 1st and 4th Tuesdays from 9:30 – 11:00 a.m. in Oak Forest.
 Additional training programs are offered by GTC staff on topics relating to populations served.
 Externs are also expected to present 1-2 didactic topics to their peers and staff members in the spring.